Vaccinations help to protect against preventable life threatening diseases.

 New pets are exciting.
 However, it’s extremely important they’re given the very best start in life to ensure they grow into a healthy and happy companion.

 At Chapel House Vets we recommend that all new pets get a health check with one of our veterinary surgeons.
 This way we can ensure that all is well with your pet’s health, feeding, parasite control and behaviour.

 This does not just include puppies and kittens!
 Any new pet is welcome to visit us for a check up.

 A vaccination is an injection that is given to an animal to protect them against harmful diseases.
 In most cases, pets require two primary vaccinations a few weeks apart.
 After this they will only require an annual booster vaccination to keep their immunity levels high.

 Puppies should receive their first vaccination at 8 weeks old, and their second a couple of weeks later.
 They can be vaccinated against:

 - Canine Parvovirus

 Kittens should receive their first vaccination at 9 weeks old, and their second 3 weeks later.
 They can be vaccinated against:

-Baby rabbits (kits) only require one vaccination from 5 weeks old.
+Baby rabbits (kits) require vaccinations from 10 weeks old.
 This can protect them against: